-26 In this format, telehealth is the use of electronic information and telecommunications by Pierpont's ODS to facilitate long-distance support services.
+26 In this format, telehealth is the use of electronic information and telecommunications (e.g., phone) by Pierpont's ODS to facilitate long-distance support services.
 When using telehealth, ODS will require identification verification of the student by high school administrators.